-The Group recognises the importance of its environmental responsibilities, monitors its impact on the environment, and designs and implements policies to reduce any impacts that might result from the Group's activities.
-The Company operates in accordance with Group policies, which are described in the Paragon Banking Group PLC Annual Report, which does not form part of this Report.
-Further information can also be found in the Group's 2022 Responsible Business Report (published on Paragon Banking Group PLC website), which does not form part of this report.
+The Group recognises the importance of its environmental responsibilities, monitors its impact on the environment, and designs and implements policies to reduce any impacts that might arise from the Group's activities.
+The Company operates in accordance with group policies, which are described in the 2022 Annual Report of Paragon Banking Group PLC, which does not form part of this Report.
+Further information can also be found in the Group's 2022 Responsible Business Report (published on the Paragon Banking Group PLC website), which does not form part of this report (s172(1)(d)).